WESAMAAM/SQL-for-Data-Analytics/README.md

 ## Introduction

-I recently completed **SQL for Data Analytics - Learn SQL in 4 Hours** by **Luke Barousse**, The goal of taking this course was to build a solid foundation in SQL and learn how SQL can be used for data analysis, Rather than stopping after completing the course, I wanted to apply what I learned to a practical project using a real-world dataset, This repository contains both **my SQL learning journey from the course** and the **project I built to practice those skills**.
+I completed **SQL for Data Analytics - Learn SQL in 4 Hours** by **Luke Barousse**, The goal of taking this course was to build a solid foundation in SQL and learn how SQL can be used for data analysis, Rather than stopping after completing the course, I wanted to apply what I learned to a practical project using a real-world dataset, This repository contains both **my SQL learning journey from the course** and the **project I built to practice those skills**.

 ![SQL Course](https://github.com/WESAMAAM/SQL-for-Data-Analytics/blob/main/images/Screenshot%202026-08-17%20052535.png?raw=true)